-"Six hours in sleep, in law's grave study six, Four spent in prayer, the rest on nature fix."
+"Six hours in sleep; in law's grave study six; Four spend in prayer; the rest on nature fix."

-This has been somewhat modified by that excellent man and accomplished scholar, Sir William Jones:-
+This has been somewhat modified by that excellent man and accomplished scholar, Sir William Jones :---

-"Six hours to law, to soothing slumber seven, Ten to the world allot-and all to heaven."
+"Six hours to law, to soothing slumber seven, Ten to the world allot-and all to Heaven."

-The late John Wesley, who combined great bodily fatigue with constant and varied mental exertion, in study, writing, preaching, and deliberation, devoted six hours to rest; and the advanced age to which he attained, proved that this arrangement was not inconsistent with health.
+The late John Wesley, who combined great bodily fatigue with constant and varied mental exertion, in study, writing, preaching, and deliberation, devoted six hours to rest: and the advanced age to which he attained, proved that this arrangement was not inconsistent with health.